 3. Overnight bus trips are your best friend

 With different seat classes available as well as luxurious buses, overnight bus trips are extremely handy.
-In order to cover long distances such as Buenos Aires to Salta (1,462 km), overnight bus trips make you save money on accommodation.
-So hop on a bus, get your beauty sleep in and wake up in your next destination, ready to visit!
+In order to cover long distances such as Buenos Aires to Salta (1,462 km), overnight bus trips make you save money on accommodation and allow you to make better use of your time.
+So hop on a bus, get your beauty sleep in, and wake up at your next destination, ready to explore!

 4. Research and book your bus tickets online